All the Elements of a Complete Workflow¶

 This cost is used to value your stock and represents your product costs.
 Included in that cost is everything directly related to the received cost.
 You could include such elements as:

-The mode of price management for the product is shown in the third tab Prices & Suppliers on the product form.
-On each individual product you can select if you want to work in Standard Price or on weighted Average Price.
+The mode of price management for the product is shown in the tab Information on the product form.
+On each individual product, you can select if you want to work in Standard Price or on weighted Average Price.

-If you work in the Simplified View mode you won't see the field that lets you manage the price calculation mode for a product.
-In that case the default value is standard price.
+If you work in the Simplified interface mode you will not see the field that lets you manage the price calculation mode for a product.
+In that case, the default value is Standard Price.

 The Standard Price setting means that the product cost is fixed manually for each product in the field Cost Price.
 This is usually revalued once a year based on the average of purchase costs or manufacturing costs.

 You usually use standard costs to manage products where the price hardly changes over the course of the year.
 For example, the standard cost could be used to manage books, or the cost of bread.